 - Closeout Sale – If, for instance, the expired domain isn’t sold during the auction.
 The provider can conduct a closeout sale where you can purchase the site name at a lower price.
 If you’re on a budget, you can peruse the domain names on sale.
 However, you should be wary since most of the websites that remain unsold after bidding may have issues with spam and other black hat SEO tactics.

-- Redemption Period – If the domain still hasn’t been bought during the auction or sale, it goes through a Redemption Period where it’s placed back to the registry.
+- Redemption Period – If the domain still hasn’t been bought during the auction or sale, it goes through a Redemption Period where it’s placed back into the registry.
 Under this status, no one can change or delete its content for another thirty days.
 The site owner can still renew their contract to restore the website and email features.

 - General Registration – Lastly, after the grace period ends, the domain’s status will be set to pending deletion, and its contents will eventually be erased.
 After this process, the site name is made available again for general registration.
 This means that the domain name can have a clean slate, and people can use it as new.

-2. Research on the Site’s Reputation
+2. Research the Site’s Reputation

 You must investigate the reputations of potential domains before you push through with the purchase.
 It’s a relatively straightforward process.
 You just have to do a quick Google search on the domain name to evaluate its standing with search engines and human users.

 A lot of factors are involved in optimizing your website for SEO.
 There’s the site speed, domain authority, security certifications, and XML sitemap, among others.
-With this, you have to ensure that potential domains are SEO-friendly so you won’t have to put in more work for it to rank.
+With this, you have to ensure that potential domains are SEO-friendly so you won’t have to put in more work for them to rank.

 Look for tools online that allow you to check the type of website that was associated with the domain.
 You can also dig deeper and find out the IP addresses of sites that were previously connected to a domain.
 This way, you ensure that you won’t encounter a problem in the future when you link from the expired website to your main site.